antistoopmode/antistoopmode.github.io/docs/faq.md

 Is Physical Damage a type of Element Damage?
 > No. Elemental Damage types in Hero Siege 2 include Magic, Cold, Fire, Poison and Lightning.

+How do I change my loot filter?
+> Unfortunately the loot filter was removed from the game.

+How can I bind additional Skills?
+> 1. Set your Skill keybinds in the control settings
+> 1. Click on your second hot bar slot (the one with the right-click mouse icon) to show the available skills.
+> 1. Hover over the skill
+> 1. Press the desired hot key while hovering over the skill

 ----

 [Attack Skills]: ./guides/damage_for_beginners.html#attack-skill